 With her husband, the artist David Heskin, she co-founded the cultural arts organization Art Spirit Now and the collaborative arts collective Dreaming Co:Nexus.
 Together, they travelled to Europe to study the Mischtechnik with Laurence Caruana and Amanda Sage, eventually deepening their knowledge of this technique with Caruana on another extended stay in Burgundy, France.
-When not teaching at the Academy, they are often travelling across Europe and the USA – painting, exhibiting, giving lectures and holding workshops.
+The couple has travelled extensively across Europe and the USA – painting, exhibiting, giving lectures and holding workshops.

 In her capacity as Chief Administrator and Head of Communications, Florence Ménard is able to combine many years of professional experience with a deep appreciation of Visionary Art.

 Born two hundred kilometres outside of Paris in Le Mans (France), she obtained a university degree in Business Management at l’École de Gestion et de Commerce, Le Mans, then studied Art History at l’École du Louvre in Paris.
 With professional experience in England and Germany, she is a fluent speaker of French, English and German.

 In the year 2000, she became Ernst Fuchs’ personal assistant, co-ordinating operations between the Monaco-based studio and the Vienna-based villa and foundation.